gdt050579/AppCUI-rs/docs/chapter-3/event-loop/modal_window.md

 # Execution flow

-Normaly, a modal window looks like the following template:
+Normally, a modal window looks like the following template:

 ```rust
 // ResponseType is a type of data that you want to return